Neijin: Methods and difficulties in evaluating internal force

+From these methods and limitations, it is clear that martial arts skills involving internal force and physical application are difficult to evaluate accurately without precise instruments.

+Additionally, some individuals have muscle attachments farther from the relevant leverage joints than average.
+This creates longer effort arms, meaning the impact force they generate against an opponent may exceed their actual muscular strength.
+As a result, internal force evaluation may overestimate such individuals’ muscle power.

 Training concepts

 Regular nutrition and training are the main components to strengthen Neijin.

 Nutritional intake

 Healthy eating and excretion habits should be kept as regular as possible before exercise, it is important to ensure that most or all toxins have been eliminated to prevent prolonged reabsorption and negative effects.

 This allows the body to rely primarily on the day's nutritional intake to support training and recovery.

 Sports training

 Regardless of whether the training goal is martial application or physical conditioning, one should maintain the habit of exhaling during force exertion and inhaling during recovery or preparation, so that breathing and muscular activity remain as coordinated as possible.